-If the Child Wellbeing and Protection Officer is not available and an immediate response is required, the police and social work services must be contacted.
-They have a statutory responsibility for the protection of children and they may already hold other information about the child or young person.
+If the Child Wellbeing and Protection Officer is not available and an immediate response is required the police and social work services must be contacted.
+They have a statutory responsibility for the protection of children and they may already hold other information about the child or young people.
 If the information is shared with the police or other agencies, record what information is shared and any advice given and actions taken.
-At the earliest opportunity thereafter a member of the Wellbeing and Protection Department should be informed.
+At the earliest opportunity thereafter the Club's Child Wellbeing and Protection Officer should be informed.